Sanjaya-Danushka/Aurora/README.md

-# Aurora - Package Manager for Arch Linux
+# NeoArch - Package Manager for Arch Linux

-Aurora is a modern, user-friendly package manager designed specifically for Arch Linux.
+NeoArch is a modern, user-friendly package manager designed specifically for Arch Linux.
 It provides an intuitive graphical interface for managing packages from multiple sources including pacman, AUR, Flatpak, and npm.

 ## Features